University College, Toronto

-University College, popularly referred to as UC, is a constituent college of the University of Toronto located at its St. George campus in Toronto, Ontario, Canada.
-It was created in 1853 specifically as an institution of higher learning free of religious affiliation.
-It was the founding member of the university's modern collegiate system, and its non-denominationalism contrasted with contemporary colleges at the time, such as Trinity College and St. Michael's College, both of which later became part of the University of Toronto.
+University College, popularly referred to as UC, is a constituent college of the University of Toronto, located on its St. George campus in Toronto, Ontario, Canada.
+It was created in 1853 as the nondenominational teaching arm of the University of Toronto and the provincial college of Canada West (what is now the province of Ontario).
+UC was the founding member of the university's federation and its non-denominationalism contrasted with contemporary institutions at the time, such as Trinity College and St. Michael's College, both of which later became part of the University of Toronto.
+It is one of the seven undergraduate colleges in the university's Faculty of Arts and Science.

-University College is one of two places in the University of Toronto that has been designated a National Historic Site of Canada, along with Annesley Hall of Victoria College.
-It is home to the oldest student government in Canada, the Literary and Athletic Society.
+University College's main building is a landmark on the St. George campus and one of two places at the University of Toronto that has been designated a National Historic Site of Canada, along with Annesley Hall of Victoria College.
+It is home to the oldest student government in Canada, the University College Literary and Athletic Society.